tao200ok/expresso/README.md

 ### 4. _Update an employee_

-Updates an employee's information in the system using data from the request body and the supplied employeeId.
+Updates an employee's information in the system using data from the request body and their employeeId.

 #### **Request:**